-Delirium may occur at any age but is more common among the elderly.
-At least 10% of elderly patients who are admitted to the hospital have delirium; 15 to 50% experience delirium at some time during hospitalization.
-Delirium is also common after surgery and among nursing home residents and ICU patients.
+Delirium may occur at any age but is more common among older people.
+At least 10% of older patients who are admitted to the hospital have delirium; 15 to 50% experience delirium at some time during hospitalization.
+Delirium is also common after surgery and among nursing home residents and intensive care unit (ICU) patients.
 When delirium occurs in younger people, it is usually due to drug use or a life-threatening systemic disorder.

 Delirium is sometimes called acute confusional state or toxic or metabolic encephalopathy.

-Delirium and dementia are separate disorders but are sometimes difficult to distinguish.
+Delirium and dementia Dementia Dementia is chronic, global, usually irreversible deterioration of cognition.
+Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
+Treatment is... read more are separate disorders but are sometimes difficult to distinguish.
 In both, cognition is disordered; however, the following helps distinguish them:

 The most common causes of delirium are the following:

 Drugs, particularly anticholinergics, psychoactive drugs, and opioids